galcivar/module_06/README.md

-# Building a tool to help credit union members evaluate their financial health
+# Housing Rental Analysis for San Francisco
 ### Task
-Specifically, the credit union board wants the members to be able to do two things.
-First, they should be able to assess their monthly budgets.
-Second, they should be able to forecast a reasonably effective retirement plan based on their current holdings of cryptocurrencies, stocks, and bonds.
-The chief technology officer (CTO) of the credit union wants you to develop a prototype application to present at its next assembly.
+Using data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.

 ---

 ## Installation Guide
-1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_05.git`
+1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_06.git`
 2. Install Python you should follow this instructions depending on you OS: https://realpython.com/installing-python/

 ---

 ## Usage
 You can use this program by navigating to the folder of the project (where app.py is) and run:
-`jupiter lab` then open the `financial_planning_tools.ipynb` file in Jupiter Lab
+`jupiter lab` then open the `san_francisco_housing.ipynb` file in Jupiter Lab

 ---